10.3 SJI vs. Knowledge Timing Decisions

 Key Takeaways

-• The SHRM-CP includes 80 stand-alone knowledge items and 54 situational judgment items.
+• The SHRM-CP contains 80 stand-alone knowledge items and 54 situational judgment items, and each type rewards a different reading and timing habit.

-For knowledge items, your first goal is clean recognition.
-Read the stem, identify the tested concept, predict the answer if possible, and then compare options.
-If you know it, answer and move.
-If you do not know it, eliminate obviously wrong options, mark it, and protect time.
-Spending three minutes trying to recall a missing definition is usually a poor trade.
+For knowledge items, lead with clean recognition: read the stem, name the tested concept, predict the answer before looking, then confirm against the options.
+If you know it, answer and move; if you don't, eliminate the clearly wrong options, flag it, and protect time.
+Spending three minutes trying to dredge up a missing definition is a poor trade against the 1:38 average.

 Item typeBest first moveCommon timing trapPractice habit